 Some experts consider that emetophobia is linked to the fear of losing control.

-Some people try to control every aspect of their lives whenever possible, and vomiting can be difficult or sometimes even impossible to control.
+Some people try to control every aspect of their lives whenever possible, and vomiting can be difficult or even impossible to control.

 Vomiting can occur at inconvenient times and in potentially embarrassing situations, which can cause high levels of distress to those who fear doing so.

-People with severe emetophobia experience anxiety or even panic when faced with vomiting or even the possibility of vomiting.
+People with severe emetophobia experience anxiety or even panic when faced with vomiting or the possibility of vomiting.

 This fear can also add to other social anxieties and create an association that can be daunting for people suffering from this problem.
 Among the main symptoms we have: